 - 1. When no performance color is indicated, data is not displayed as there are less than 11 students - 2.
-Our graduation rate increased by 22% from 2017 to 2018 - 3.
 Socioeconomically Disadvantaged students increased their graduation rate by 35.6% while Hispanic/Latino students increased their grad rates by 37.4%